 FOR ALL YEAR AND SPRING STUDENTS: If you are taking the group flight option, which uses Virgin Airlines, then you may change your return date for a modest fee.
 Please contact the travel agent about this.
-The return flight will be made for the beginning of June, the day after the last day of exams.
-Please see the academic calendar posted on the CGSE website for dates and be aware that the CGSE will inform students of flight options.
+The return flight will be made for June 7, the day after the last day of exams (June 6).
 Once you know your actual exam schedule, in mid-March, you can then change your return date if you wish.
 (Ask Advantage Travel when you need to let them know your date change).